waniagondal/VisiontoVoice/README.md

 ## 🚀 Future Enhancements
 The Eye Tracker project aims to continuously improve with potential features like:
-- **Multi-Face Tracking**: Supporting interactions from multiple users simultaneously.
+- **Simplified Command Inputs**: Implementing buttons for simple commands like "Yes" or "No," streamlining user interactions for quick responses.
-- **Customizable Keyboard Layouts**: Allowing users to personalize their typing experience.
+- **Enhanced User Design**: Improving the user interface to reduce the time it takes to loop through the keys, making the experience smoother and more efficient.
 - **Advanced Analytics**: Tracking user patterns for tailored assistance and improvements.

 ## 🤝 Contributing
-We invite you to contribute to the Eye Tracker & Keyboard Interface!
+I invite you to contribute to VisiontoVoice!
 Whether you have ideas for new features, bug fixes, or enhancements, your collaboration is welcome.
 Let’s work together to improve accessibility technology!

 ## 📧 Contact
 For questions, suggestions, or collaborations, please reach out to: